taufique71/reflexion/content/_index.md

 ---
 title: Home
-description: Homepage of personal site of Taufique(taufique71@gmail.com)
+description: Home of Taufique
 ---

-Hello World!
+Welcome to homepage of Taufique.
+This is my home of personal thoughts about life, universe and everything.